 Prosecutors, probation officers, and judges take probation violation cases very seriously.
 A probation violation allegation can result in revocation, conviction, jail time, and a permanent criminal record.
 If you or your loved one is facing a probation violation allegation in Dallas, you need an experienced probation violation lawyer.
 Dallas probation violation attorney Mike Howard will fight for you and help you understand the case against you, your options, and the possible outcomes.

-Schedule a FREE consultation with our Dallas probation violation lawyers today, we’re here to help.
+Schedule a FREE consultation with our Dallas probation violation lawyers today.
+Call 214-296-2221 to connect with us.
+We’re here to help.

 View All Blogs